No-Nonsense Drug Crime Lawyers in Jacksonville Have Your Back

 - Trafficking — Any illegal substance carries a potential 30-year prison sentence.
 There are also minimum mandatory prison requirements depending on the quantity of any particular substance.

 Florida drug offense laws are severe and antiquated, and we relish the opportunity to defend you from them in court.
-At Robert Shafer & Associates, our criminal law attorneys are dedicated to obtaining the best possible outcome for your case.
+At Shafer Law, P.A., our criminal law attorneys are dedicated to obtaining the best possible outcome for your case.

 Schedule your free initial consultation on a drug crime charge